Nurturing a culture of trust

 To prevent harassment, the Company has set out “Prohibition of Harassment” under the “Haseko Group code of conduct” and its “Employment Regulations,” and has ensured to keep everyone informed thoroughly about acquisition of correct knowledge of harassment and the way how to respond to harassment if it occurs in the workplace, by sending information through the intranet, implementing e-learning education, and holding seminars, continuously.

-In addition, to make the Group’s policy for harassment even clearer, the Company has established the “Haseko Group Harassment Prevention Rules” which applies to Group officers and employees, temporary employees, employees of contractors, and all who are engaged in the operation of the Haseko Group.The Company will work to ensure the objectivity and relevancy of the Group’s measures regarding harassment by implementing procedures for addressing harassment in the workplace (flow for collection, review, and judgment of harassment cases) defined in the rules.
+In addition, to make the Group’s policy for harassment even clearer, the Company has established the “Haseko Group Harassment Prevention Rules” which applies to Group officers and employees, temporary employees, employees of contractors, and all who are engaged in the operation of the Haseko Group.The Company will work to ensure the objectivity and adequacy of the Group’s measures regarding harassment by establishing and implementing procedures for addressing harassment in the workplace (flow for collection, review, and judgment of harassment cases) in the rules.

 Information security and protection of personal information